 In addition, Dr. Monheit says patients are presently hard-pressed to find fillers that provide long-lasting results without a host of potential safety issues.
 Other than Sculptra and Radiesse, most fillers that can last longer than one year have generally proven problematic.

-“To date, many long-lasting and permanent fillers, including both volumizing and structural products, have been associated with a number of problems.
+“To date, many long-lasting fillers, including both volumizing and structural products, have been associated with a number of problems.
 Reported complications include development of fibrotic nodules, granulomas and biofilm formation.
 These adverse events have not been reported with any filler materials approved by the FDA, but limited experience acquired in premarketing clinical trials may not be sufficient to fully understand product safety and biocompatibility issues,” Dr. Monheit says.

 Joining the existing gamut of widely used hyaluronic acid (HA) injectable fillers, such as Restylane, Juvederm and Prevelle Silk are Juvederm Voluma (Allergan), Prevelle Lift (Genzyme/Mentor) and Belotero (Merz).